Annotation Curricula to Implicitly Train Non-Expert Annotators: Annotation Curriculum

 \subsection{Annotation Task}

-We focus on sentence- and paragraph-level annotation tasks that do not require any deep domain-expertise and hence, are often conducted with non-expert annotators.
-Such annotation tasks often use a simple annotation scheme which is limited to a small set of labels, and have been used to create datasets across various research areas, for instance, in sentiment analysis~\citep{pak-paroubek-2010-twitter-corpus}, natural language inference~\citep{bowman-etal-2015-large}, and argument mining~\citep{stab-etal-2018-argumentext}.
+In this work, we focus on sentence- and paragraph-level annotation tasks that do not require any deep domain-expertise and hence, are often conducted with non-expert annotators.\footnote{We discuss AC strategies that may be better suited for domain experts in \cref{sec:limitations}.} Such annotation tasks often use a simple annotation scheme which is limited to a small set of labels, and have been used to create datasets across various research areas, for instance, in sentiment analysis~\citep{pak-paroubek-2010-twitter-corpus}, natural language inference~\citep{bowman-etal-2015-large}, and argument mining~\citep{stab-etal-2018-argumentext}.

 \paragraph{Task Formalization} We define an annotation task as being composed of a set of unlabeled instances $x \in \mathcal{U}$ that are to be annotated with their respective labels $y \in \mathcal{Y}$.
 We focus on instances $x$ that are either a sentence or a paragraph and fully annotated by an annotator $a$.
 Note that for sequence labeling tasks such as named entity recognition, $y$ is not a single label but a vector comprised of the respective token-level labels.
 However, in such tasks, annotations are still often collected for a complete sentence or paragraph at once to provide annotators with the necessary context~\citep{tomanek_timed_2009}.